 You won’t waste your time waiting for anything, because just a few clicks away there’s someone who’s offering the same content, product, and/or service, but is faster at delivering that information to you.

 Studies have shown that the loading time for a site is considered “good” if it’s 5 seconds, or faster, ideal it’s 3 seconds or faster, and if you’re above 7 seconds, you might as well pack up shop.
 Think about these numbers for a moment.
 In the grand scheme of things 2 or 3 seconds are nothing, just thinking of such a small timeframe is redundant.
-However, when we’re talking about information delivery there’s really nothing else.
+However, when we’re talking about information delivery there’s really nothing else, and when your website isn’t properly optimized with a WordPress maintenance service, chances are that speed won’t be your best feature.

 If you’re still doubting the impact speed could have on the success of a site, we’re going to make it really simple – Google uses loading speed as one of the key metrics in search results rankings.
 Really, there’s nothing else you need to know – if you want to get on the first page your site needs to be fast (regardless of content).